-Appendix "1" to Option Enrollment Policy
+District OR-1 Appendix "1" to Option Enrollment Policy Updated: October 14, 2024

-The following is Appendix "1" to Policy 5006 for the current school year.
+The following is Appendix "1" to Policy #5006 for the 2025-2026 school year.
 The Board of Education hereby sets forth the maximum number of option students for the current school year in any program, class, grade level or school building or in any special education programs operated by this school district, based upon available staff, facilities, projected enrollment of resident students, projected number of students with which this school district will contract based on existing contractual arrangements, and availability of appropriate special education programs.
 Any program, class, grade level, or school building which has "0" as the No. of Option Students is hereby declared unavailable to option students due to lack of capacity.